nessico/pubGwen/README.md

 - SignalR API for real-time online presence, live chat, and notifications
 - Fluent API and AutoMapper to map table references and relationships
 - Rxjs and tokens in local storage for client persistence along with caching to optimize performance and mapping observables with pipe
-- Redis for in-memory cache to load data faster, deployed inside the AWS EC2 instance
+- Redis for in-memory cache to load data faster, deployed inside the AWS EC2 instance via ssh
 - AWS EC2 linux instance for deployment , AWS RDS for PostgreSQL database, AWS CodeBuild and CodePipeline for CI/CD pipeline
 - Angular and BootStrap modules for styling, e.g. toastr, ngx-bootstrap
 - PostGreSQL relational database from Entity Framework migration